The Apollo Story

 A Brief History

 Apollo Masters has quite a pedigree, and it all started in 1936.
 Audio Devices signed an agreement with La Societe des Vernis Pyrolac at Creteil (Seine) in France for the rights to manufacture varnish recording discs on October 12th, 1936.
 Pyrolac supplied drawings for the equipment and the lacquer formula.
 Audio Devices set up their first manufacturing plant in a house in New York City.
 They didn't start production of blank lacquer discs until August 1938.
-Some time later (we have no date) they moved the plant to another house in Glenbrook, Connecticut.
+Sometime later (we have no date) they moved the plant to another house in Glenbrook, Connecticut.
 They continued to make lacquer discs at Glenbrook until around 1972, when Audio Devices was bought by Capitol Records.

 In 1974 Capitol Records built a new facility for lacquer disc manufacturing in Winchester, Virginia.
-At that time, Capitol Records had a record and tape manufacturing plant as well as a distribution center on their 40-acre site.
+At that time, Capitol Records had a record and tape manufacturing plant as well as a distribution center on their 40 acre site.

 In 1982 Capitol Records purchased four polishing machines from GC International, which had several divisions that manufactured various items.
 One division produced polished aluminum blanks for Capitol.
 This was when GC International and Capitol Records formed a business relationship.